-The Collaborative Global Network (CGN) is an initiative engaging and supporting the rare disease community to develop a person-centred global network of care and expertise for all Persons Living with a Rare Disease (PLWRD) worldwide.
+The Global Network for Rare Disease (GNRD) is an initiative engaging and supporting the rare disease community to develop a person-centred global network of care and expertise for all Persons Living with a Rare Disease (PLWRD) worldwide.

 Persons Living with a Rare Disease (PLWRD) represent a large global population of over 300 million.

 However, due to the low prevalence of each of the over 6000 rare diseases identified to date, expertise is scarce and scattered, available in only a small number of medical centres, and varies per region.

 The low number of cases for each rare disease makes it difficult for healthcare systems to develop expertise locally and for patients to reach a timely and accurate diagnosis.